PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 In this guide, I’ll walk you through the steps to set up a straightforward CTI program that’s tailored to your specific needs—whether you’re an individual, a small business owner, or managing a large organization.
 I’ll explain what CTI is, how to choose the right tools, and how to get your team involved.
 By the end, you’ll have a solid foundation to protect your business from cyber threats—and you might even find the process enjoyable.

-## What is Cyber Threat Intelligence?

-Before you can build an effective Cyber Threat Intelligence (CTI) program, it’s crucial to understand what CTI really is.
-CTI is essentially the process of collecting, analyzing, and applying information about potential cyber threats to protect your business.
-It’s like having a security camera that not only watches for intruders but also predicts their next move.

 ## Understanding Cyber Threat Intelligence

-To build an effective Cyber Threat Intelligence (CTI) program, it’s crucial to understand what CTI really is.
-CTI is essentially the process of collecting, analyzing, and applying information about potential cyber threats to protect your business.
-It’s like having a security camera that not only watches for intruders but also predicts their next move.
+To establish an effective Cyber Threat Intelligence (CTI) program, it’s essential to grasp the fundamentals of CTI.
+At its core, CTI involves the collection, analysis, and application of information regarding potential cyber threats to safeguard your business.
+Think of it as a security camera that not only observes but also anticipates intrusions.

 <img src="https://media.giphy.com/media/ELham0Mveox9e/giphy.gif" alt="Cyber Threat Intelligence" style="max-width:100%; height:auto;">